getty-zig/getty.so/docs/user-guide/guide/introduction.md

 The goal of Getty is to make writing (de)serializers in Zig easier for you.

-You can see some of that in the JSON serializer below, which supports scalar and string values.
-At around 50 lines of code, `Serializer` is a fully functional serializer capable of converting values of type `bool`, `i32`, `enum{ foo }`, `[]u8`, `*const [5]u8`, `?void`, and more into JSON!
+As an example, the following code defines a JSON serializer that supports scalar and string values.
+At around 50 lines, `Serializer` is a fully functional serializer capable of converting values of type `bool`, `i32`, `enum{ foo }`, `[]u8`, `*const [5]u8`, `?void`, and more into JSON!